 Using the Properties bundle, you can define the list of categories available for edition in the Analysis Model Editor.
-By default, all categories can be edited, but the rulesEdition element allows you to explicitly limit the list to specific categories (new in 16.0).
+By default, all categories can be edited, but the rulesEdition element allows you to explicitly limit the list to specific categories.